ossf/tac/process/due-diligence-guidelines.md

 * An architectural, design, and feature overview should be available.
   ([example](https://github.com/docker/notary/blob/master/docs/service_architecture.md),
   [example](https://github.com/docker/notary/blob/master/docs/command_reference.md))
-* What are the primary target cloud native use cases?
+* What are the primary target OpenSSF use cases?
 Which of those:
   * Can be accomplished now.
   * Can be accomplished with reasonable additional effort (and are ideally already on the project road map).
   * Are in-scope but beyond the current road map.